-Here’s a list of what you must pack for an all inclusive resort vacation.
-This packing list and tips will ensure you don’t forget anything – because even all inclusive resorts don’t have everything!
+Here’s a complete list of things you must pack for an all inclusive resort vacation, from practical beach items to non-essentials you’ll be so glad you brought!
+This packing list and tips will ensure you don’t forget anything – because even “all inclusive resorts” don’t supply everything.
+They will sell you what you forgot to pack, but it’ll be much more expensive than what you’d pay at home.

 If you don’t have your luggage yet, the TravelWise Packing Cubes are the most popular suitcases on Amazon (and they come in colors other than purple!).
 I usually take extra bags with me when I go on vacation, to fill them with souvenirs and gifts for friends and family.
 It’s better if your extra luggage can nestle inside each other neatly.